collective/collective.listingviews/README.rst

    |display menu|
    |unthemed|
-5. If you require further customisation: use diazo to customise the layout/html of your fields or you can use custom fields via "Site setup" if you need combine field values, format a value or access plone api's.
+5. If you require further customisation: use diazo to customise the layout/html of your fields or you can use custom fields via "Site setup" if you need combined field values, format a value or access plone api's.
    |themed|

 For example you could

-- create a news listing which displays the first sentance and publish date of each news item
+- create a news listing which displays the first sentence and publish date of each news item
 - create a footer portlet for each page which displays the last updated date of the current content
 - create a portlet which grabs a random image from a folder
 - create a listing of folders which contain pdfs of different languages and display links to each version of the pdf.